doguscanaktemur/jet-game-of-three-challenge/README.md

 - Add more test cases to cover edge scenarios.
 - Enhance error handling and logging.
 - Use an external component that can act as an external STOMP broker.
 There are quite a lot of tools able to do this, but I would suggest RabbitMQ.
 After this change, it will not keep the subscriptions in-memory.
+- Store game entities (game, player, moves etc.) in a database.
+For the game events, event sourcing pattern can be used.

 ---